VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-SettlementLinks is an object with several URL objects relevant to the settlement
+SettlementLinks is an object with several URL objects relevant to the
+settlement.

 #### type SettlementObject